na-na-hi/renget/archive/sfbf5.md

 \>"only for you, Velk, only for you."
 \>rubbing her snout gently, she closes her eyes and you press your heads together, her normally ice cold scales, now with a soft warmth to them
 \>"maybe next time we can get a hat to go with it"
-\>"dont push your luck.."
+\>"dont push your luck.."%%

 =============================================

 >\>"Unacceptable, Mr. Anon.
 Come see me in my private, out-of-the-way office later so I can 'reprimand' you for your sloppiness."

-\>Office Velk calls you into her office and makes you hastily strip naked before stuffing you under her desk
+%darkgreen%\>Office Velk calls you into her office and makes you hastily strip naked before stuffing you under her desk
 \>she proceeds to use you as her footrest/plaything while she busies herself filling out a company tax form on her computer and dealing with any visitors she gets
 \>she idly plays with your dick with her ice-cold footclaws during all this, occasionally speeding up and slowing down to deny your orgasm, any noises you make stifled by her clamping one down over your mouth so you don't alert anyone else coming into her office
 \>eventually you can't hold it anymore and she wrings a massive orgasm out of you, coating yourself and her claws in spunk